 Disability and Identity in History, Literature, and Media

-28 participants will explore disability and identity in history, literature, and media.
+The Disability and Identity in History, Literature, and Media summer institute is for twenty-eight K-12 educators August 2-6, 2021.
+Participants explore disability and identity in history, literature, and media.
 Each day a new guest scholar joins the institute for a full day of active thought and conversation about disability and identity in the K-12 humanities curriculum.
-Elementary teachers, new teachers, and librarians encouraged to apply.
+Elementary teachers, new teachers, and librarians are encouraged to apply.
 Outcomes include understanding disability and identity; analyzing disability and identity in K-12 humanities curriculum; translating knowledge and analysis into K-12 teaching; and building a national network of resources and K-12 colleagues exploring disability and identity in the humanities curriculum.